 How to ensure your invoice is received

-Invoices MUST only be submitted for goods and services that are covered by an approved Heathrow Purchase Order.
-Invoices submitted without a Purchase Order will not be accepted.
-Invoice numbers must always be unique even when re-submitting a rejected invoice.
+Invoices MUST only be submitted for goods and services that are covered by an approved Heathrow purchase order.
+Invoices submitted without a purchase order will be rejected.

-If you are set up for e-invoicing using iSupplier or electronically, then you must submit all invoices using these methods.
-If you are not set up for e-invoicing then you will need to submit your invoices by email as pdf attachments.
-All paper invoices will be rejected.
+If you are set up for e-invoicing using iSupplier or electronic, then you must submit all invoices using these methods.
+If you are not set up please contact us at firstname.lastname@example.org to register, as this is the preferred method.all paper invoices will be rejected

 View a sample invoice (474KB PDF)